Mukhriz Mahathir

-Dato' Seri Utama Mukhriz bin Tun Dr. Mahathir (Jawi: مخرج بن محاضر; born 25 November 1964) is a Malaysian politician who twice served as the 11th and 13th Menteri Besar of Kedah from May 2013 to February 2016 and again from May 2018 to May 2020.
-He also served as the Deputy Minister of International Trade and Industry in the Barisan Nasional (BN) administration under former Prime Ministers Abdullah Ahmad Badawi and Najib Razak as well as former Minister Mustapa Mohamed from March 2008 to May 2013.
-He has served as Member of Parliament (MP) for Jerlun from May 2018 to October 2022, from March 2008 to May 2013 and Member of the Kedah State Legislative Assembly (MLA) for Jitra since May 2018 as well as Ayer Hitam from May 2013 to May 2018.
-He is the third son of Mahathir Mohamad, the 4th, 7th and former Prime Minister of Malaysia.
-He has been a founding member and 1st President of the Homeland Fighters' Party (PEJUANG) since party foundation in August 2020.
-He was a founding member, 1st Deputy President and State Chairman of Kedah of the Malaysian United Indigenous Party (BERSATU) from party foundation in September 2016 to his membership termination in May 2020 and too, State Chairman of Kedah of its former coalition, Pakatan Harapan (PH) opposition coalition.
-He was also a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition, till he left the party with Mahathir in 2016 to found BERSATU.
+Mukhriz bin Mahathir (Jawi: مخرج بن محاضر; born 25 November 1964) is a Malaysian politician and businessman who served as the 11th and 13th Menteri Besar of Kedah from May 2013 to February 2016 and again from May 2018 to May 2020, Deputy Minister of International Trade and Industry in the Barisan Nasional (BN) administration under former Prime Ministers Abdullah Ahmad Badawi and Najib Razak as well as former Minister Mustapa Mohamed from March 2008 to May 2013, Member of Parliament (MP) for Jerlun from March 2008 to May 2013 and again from May 2018 to November 2022 as well as Member of the Kedah State Legislative Assembly (MLA) for Jitra from May 2018 to August 2023 and for Ayer Hitam from May 2013 to May 2018.
+He is the third son of Mahathir Mohamad, the 4th and 7th Prime Minister of Malaysia.
+He has been the first and founding president of the Homeland Fighters Party (PEJUANG) since its foundation in August 2020.
+He was the first and founding deputy president and State Chairman of Kedah of the Malaysian United Indigenous Party (BERSATU) from party foundation in September 2016 to his membership termination in May 2020 and was also the State Chairman of Kedah of the Pakatan Harapan (PH) coalition.
+He was also a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+He left UMNO with Mahathir and they founded BERSATU in 2016.
+Mahathir and his BERSATU memberships were terminated and they founded PEJUANG in 2020.
 He is one of the two Menteris Besar of Malaysia who represented two different political parties and coalitions.

-Business career and personal life
+Early life, education and early career

+Mukhriz was born in Alor Setar, Kedah, Malaysia and he is the fourth child among four siblings from the marriage of Mahathir Mohamad and Siti Hasmah Mohamad Ali.

 Mukhriz attended Sophia University, in Tokyo, where he received a bachelor's degree in business management (assumed in 1987).
 He later received another bachelor's degree in marketing after graduating from Boston University (assumed in 1989).

 Mukhriz has held various posts in several business firms, which include Opcom Holdings, Kosmo Tech as well as the Malaysian Franchise Association.
 He was also the executive director of Perdana Peace Global Organisation.
 He served as Chairman of the Board of Directors of Malaysian cancer vaccine company, Bioven.

-Mukhriz married Yang Amat Berbahagia To' Puan Seri Utama Norzieta Zakaria on 14 November 1993, and together, they have four children.